XPBytes/media_types-serialization/README.md

 Disables input deserialization.
 Running `deserialize` while allowing all input will result in an error being thrown.

-#### `strict!( **filters )`

-Validates input before the controller action is called.
-This requires using `allow_all_input` when you want to handle arbitrary input.

-This enables rendering a nice error message to the client if input validation fails.
-You can add your own serializer using the `input_validation_failed_serializer` function.

 #### `not_acceptable_serializer( serializer )`

 Replaces the serializer used to render the error page when no media type could be negotiated using the `Accept` header.